thaydan/ocp8/CONTRIBUTING.md

 ### Public files (public)

-The root server has to be linked to this folder.
+This is the folder to which the root server should be linked.
 This is the only folder that must be publicly accessible.
 It contains CSS, Javascript and media files.

 ### Source files (src)